Photo Credit: Inspira Photography

 Follow #RiseTogetherSCC on social media

-If you are a leader of color in Santa Cruz County and want to be a Rise Together member, let us know.
-We intend to expand the circle in 2022.
+If you Black, Indigenous, Person of Color leader in Santa Cruz County and want to be a Rise Together member, let us know.
+We intend to expand the circle in 2024.